Walking Tour

 1943

-Standing on this corner today, you can turn to the left and see the Mile Zero marker in the middle of the intersection.
-While the marker wasn't put there until 1946, it is a permanent reminder of why the soldiers were here.
+Standing on this corner today, you can turn to the left and see the Mile 0 marker in the middle of the intersection.
+While the marker wasn't put there until 1946, it remains a permanent reminder of why the soldiers were here.

 * * *

 Starting in March 1942, Dawson Creek was overrun by Americans, who set up sprawling tent camps on the eastern side of 8th Street.
 Some of the Americans deployed were from segregated black units, as we see from the above picture.
-In just eight months they succeeded in punchinging the highway through five mountain ranges and over innumerable rivers and creeks.
-Ultimately the project cost $185 million, or what would be $3.4 billion today.2
+In just eight months they succeeded in punching the highway through five mountain ranges and over innumerable rivers and creeks.2

 The historian Dorthea Calverley describes the impact these years had: